A retiring allowance (also called "severance pay") is an amount paid to an employee on:

 - by you at the time of payment; or

-- by the employee or former employee during the taxation year or during the 60-day period following the end of the taxation year.
+- by the current or former employee during the taxation year or during the 60-day period following the end of the taxation year.

-You are not required to withhold income tax from the portion of the retiring allowance that is transferred directly to an RPP or an RRSP and that can be deducted from the employee's or former employee's income.
+You are not required to withhold income tax from the portion of the retiring allowance that is transferred directly to an RPP or an RRSP and that can be deducted from the employee's income.
 The deductible amount is the amount determined under the Income Tax Act (federal statute).

 A retiring allowance, other than an indemnity in lieu of notice under the Act respecting labour standards, is not subject to Québec parental insurance plan (QPIP) premiums.